dmarks2/liferay-plugin-intellij/documentation/vtl_ftl_files.md

 Known path variables like ```${images_folder}``` are resolved, so code completion e.g. for images in your theme works.

+Specific variables like ```serviceLocator``` are detected, so that code completion for the classnames work and the assigned variable is treated as an object of the given classname.

 ![Freemarker Path Variables](freemarker_path_variables.png "Freemarker Path Variables")

+For Liferay 7.x this plugin provides JSON schemas for journal structure files.

 ## Requirements